Overview

 selected model, APCM trading personnel execute the trades

-as instructed by Alaska Wealth Advisor.
+as instructed by Alaska Wealth Advisors.

 The APCM Code of Ethics requires employees to maximize